HBRS-SDP/sdp_ss20_collision_monitoring_for_robotic_manipulators/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-* We would like to thank our coach Djordje Vukcevic who supported us throughout the development of this library.
+* We would like to thank Djordje Vukcevic for his support and motivation throughout the course of this project.

 ## References
 This library is an implementation of the following papers:

 * [1] Real-Time Obstacle Avoidance for Manipulators and Mobile Robots, Oussama Khatib, 1986.
 * [2] Biologically-inspired dynamical systems for movement generation: automatic real-time goal adaptation and obstacle avoidance, H. Hoffmann et al., 2019.
+* [3] A fast procedure for computing the distance between complex objects in three-dimensional space, E. G. Gilbert et al., 1988.